TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 }
 ```

-Let's say we wanted to reduce the `things` in our input document to only those that are cool and where we have enough of them to share with our friends.
-We can do this with a [`filter` method][blobl.methods.filter]:
+In the example above, assume that we want to reduce the `things` in our input document to only those that are cool and where we have enough of them to share with our friends.
+We can do this using a [filter]({{< ref "/developer-support/tyk-streams/bloblang/methods#filter" >}}) method:

 ```coffee
 root = this.things.filter(thing -> thing.is_cool && thing.quantity > this.num_friends)
 ```

-Try running that mapping and you'll see that the output is reduced.
+Try running the mapping above and you'll see that the output is reduced.
 What is happening here is that the `filter` method takes an argument that is a query, and that query will be mapped for each individual element of the array (where the context is changed to the element itself).
 We have captured the context into a field `thing` which allows us to continue referencing the root of the input with `this`.

 The `filter` method requires the query parameter to resolve to a boolean `true` or `false`, and if it resolves to `true` the element will be present in the resulting array, otherwise it is removed.

-Being able to express a query argument to be applied to a range in this way is one of the more powerful features of Bloblang, and when mapping complex structured data these advanced methods will likely be a common tool that you'll reach for.
+Being able to express a query argument to be applied to a range in this way is one of the more powerful features of Bloblang, and when mapping complex structured data these advanced methods will likely be a common tool that you'll use.

-Another such method is [`map_each`][blobl.methods.map_each], which allows you to mutate each element of an array, or each value of an object.
-Change your input document to the following:
+Another such method is [map_each]({{< ref "/developer-support/tyk-streams/bloblang/methods#map_each" >}}), which allows you to mutate each element of an array, or each value of an object.

+Update your input document with the following:

 ```json
 {